In This Article

 In fact, we originally shared this recipe several years ago and just had to bring it back for all y’all who missed it way back then.
 It’s that good.

-Your strategy for success
+Your strategy for Sweet Potato Casserole

 We highly recommend roasting your sweet potatoes in the oven ahead of time, as that gives potatoes time to cool enough to handle without burning yourself.
 Having them roasted early also frees up your oven for that brined turkey or honey ham.
 It’s easy to roast a big batch of sweet potatoes and use the extras for a lovely sweet potato hummus.